dosemu2/fdpp/README.md

 It is based on a FreeDOS kernel ported to modern C++.<br/>
 In short, FreeDOS plus-plus.

-Can be compiled with clang (not gcc!) and booted under [dosemu2](https://github.com/dosemu2/dosemu2).
+Can be compiled with clang (or experimentally with gcc) and booted under [dosemu2](https://github.com/dosemu2/dosemu2).

 ## building and installing